Not a Mango Industry Member? Visit:

-- NMB staff will send nomination packets to all known eligible domestic producers and importers in District II.
+- NMB staff will send nomination packets to all known eligible importers in District III.

 - After receiving nominations from industry members, NMB staff will send mail ballots, listing the candidates in alphabetical order.

-- For each position, the nominee who receives the highest number of votes and the nominee who receives the second highest number of votes will be the nominees to be submitted to the Secretary and in this order, i.e. in the current nominations, a total of six names will be submitted for the importer positions and a total of two names for the domestic producer position.
+- For each position, the nominee who receives the highest number of votes and the nominee who receives the second highest number of votes will be the nominees to be submitted to the Secretary and in this order, i.e. in the current nominations, a total of 2 names will be submitted for the importer position.

 - NMB staff will send background forms to these nominees.

 - NMB staff will submit the number of votes and Background Information forms for each candidate to the Secretary.
-Out of the nominees’ names submitted for each position, the Secretary will appoint the NMB member, i.e. in the current nominations, one domestic producer and three importers for District III.
+Out of the nominees’ names submitted for each position, the Secretary will appoint the NMB member, i.e. in the current nominations, one importer for District III.

-Who is eligible to be nominated or to vote for importers?
+Who is eligible to be nominated or to vote for domestic producers, first handlers, and importers?

-All known eligible domestic producers and importers who produced or imported 500,000 pounds or more of fresh mangos into the United States in the last calendar year.
+All known eligible importers who imported 500,000 pounds or more of fresh mangos into the United States in the last calendar year.